 A favorite of the late Dr. Ann Wigmore was to grow buckwheat greens in soil and juice them.
 Some people found when they did this, their skin would burn and turn a bright pink or red, especially in the sun.

-Only the 10-day-old leafy greens — not the 2-day-old sprouts used in this recipe — can be a problem when you eat them in *big* quantities, like juicing.
+Only the 10-day-old buckwheat greens — not the 2-day-old sprouts used in this recipe — can be a problem when you eat them in *big* quantities, like juicing.
 A handful of greens in your salad will never make your skin sensitive.

 As the buckwheat seeds grow into leafy greens, they develop a chemical called fagopyrin, which triggers that skin sensitivity.